 Googlebot’s got spiders.

-This also means that if, for whatever reason, a Googlebot spider cannot understand your website, you basically don’t exist.
+This also means that if, for whatever reason, a Googlebot spider cannot understand your website, whether or not you worked with a digital marketing company on it, you basically don’t exist.